Differentiated MCH Services

 CQUIN’s Maternal and Child Health (MCH) stream of work is focused on integrating MCH services into HIV services.

-CQUIN promotes the design, implementation, and scale-up of models that respond to the maternal health needs and preferences of women who move between many DSD points along the course of pregnancy, including postnatal and early child follow-up with evolving needs throughout their reproductive life course.
+CQUIN promotes the design, implementation, and scale-up of differentiated service delivery (DSD) models that respond to the maternal health needs and preferences of women who move between many DSD points along the course of pregnancy, including postnatal and early child follow-up with evolving needs throughout their reproductive life course.

 CQUIN’s 2020 Workshops